- Search The Registry

 - My Account

 This date marks the birthday of Malcolm X. in 1925.
-He was an African American activist leader who articulated concepts of race pride and Black Nationalism in the early 1960s.
+He was a Black activist and religious leader.

 Released from prison in 1952, Malcolm went to Nation of Islam headquarters in Chicago, met the sect's leader, Elijah Muhammad, and embraced its rigorous asceticism.
 He changed his last name to "X," a custom among Nation of Islam followers who considered their family names to have originated with white slaveholders.
 Malcolm X was sent on speaking tours around the country and soon became the most effective speaker and organizer for the Nation of Islam.
 He founded many new mosques and greatly increased the movement's membership.
 In 1961, he founded Muhammad Speaks, the official publication of the movement.